C4Q/AC3.2-Closures-InDepth/README.md

   }
 ```

+Run the project now and notice we get the same result as before using `DispatchQueue`: The task starts, gets held up, and eventually finishes.

-Ok, now change it so that we use the result of our addition task:
+Now change it so that we use the result of our addition task:

 ```swift
   override func viewDidAppear(_ animated: Bool) {